evan-ysj/Relational-Database-File-System/README.md

 - treefile
 - create_fs_linux.py

-The directories and files are collected from real Un*x system by the following command:
+The directories and files are collected from real Linux system by the following command:
 ```bash
 tree -pinsugfDN --charset utf-8 --timefmt "%F %T" -o treefile /
 ```
-This treefile contains all the paths of directories and files within a depth of 4 from the root directory.
+This treefile contains all the paths of directories and files from the root directory.
-We use the util module "create_fs.py" to create related database and tables in MySQL.
+We use the file "create_fs.py" to create related database and tables in MySQL.
 All the directories and files are presented as tables in database.
 We also copy the file contents into corresponding file tables under "/etc".

 ## Program Entrance ##